sattvik/leinjacker/README.md

      abstracts away the location and name of Leiningen's project read function, since it was renamed between generations.
    * `abort` - 1.x- and 2.x-compatible way to signal task failure.
+   * `apply-task` - 1.x- and 2.x-compatible way to apply arguments to a task.
+   * `get-classpath` - 1.x- and 2.x-compatible way to get the classpath from a project map.

 ## Usage